 In order to validate the potential ECM savings, Synergy’s team gathered historical weather data, along with the BAS trend data, to extrapolate projected savings for a year.
 These numbers were based on determined space temperature setpoints and schedules that would optimize building performance while maintaining occupant comfort and safety.
 In analyzing the trend data, Synergy developed a variety of strategies for implementing change that would result in persistent energy savings, including more efficient fan operation, reduced pumping requirements, aggressive system resets, etc).

 After compiling and reviewing the ECM options, the top measures were summarized and presented to the Client in the Implementation Plan.
 This plan includes a Return on Investment (ROI) summary so the Client is able to focus on the most cost-effective solutions first.
 Synergy also provided some general system recommendations and best practices for proactive operational maintenance.
 As an example, the Client had flow sensors that had not been cleaned or calibrated in over ten years which was resulting in inaccurate system feedback data.
 Consistent and proactive calibration and maintenance can be a quick and cost-effective way to reduce energy waste.

-In order for the Client to qualify and benefit from the incentives offered through RCx program, Consumers required the client to verify the completion of the suggested ECMs.
+In order for the Client to qualify and benefit from the energy efficiency incentives offered through RCx program, Consumers required the client to verify the completion of the suggested ECMs.
 This verification incentivizes the client to get to the finish line of their energy reduction efforts and prove their results to the energy provider.
 In compiling the large amounts of data, Synergy provided the client with actionable information that helped them turn an energy-inefficient facility into an energy-conserving and operational success while delivering the RCx blueprint that can be applied to all their other facilities.